Skip Navigation

 On September 3, 2021, the Brennan Center and the Mexican American Legal Defense and Educational Fund filed a federal lawsuit in the Western District of Texas, challenging S.B.
 1 under the U.S. Constitution and other federal law on behalf of Friendship-West Baptist Church, the Anti-Defamation League, Texas Impact, La Unión Del Pueblo Entero (LUPE), Southwest Voter Registration Education Project, William C. Velasquez Institute, Texas Hispanics Organized for Political Education, Mexican American Bar Association of Texas, FIEL Houston, Jolt Action, Harris County Elections Administrator Isabel Longoria, and James Lewin.
 (Longoria and her claims were subsequently removed from the case and filed in a separate lawsuit, Longoria v.
 Paxton.)

 Plaintiffs assert that S.B.
 1 violates Section 208 of the Voting Rights Act (VRA) because it limits voters’ ability to choose their assistors and the Americans with Disabilities Act (ADA) because it denies equal access to the franchise for voters who have disabilities.
 Plaintiffs also claim that S.B.
 1 violates the First and Fourteenth Amendments because S.B.
-1's restrictions on “vote harvesting” criminalize protected speech and are overly broad and unconstitutionally vague.
+1's restrictions on so-called “vote harvesting” criminalize protected speech and are overly broad and unconstitutionally vague.
 Plaintiffs also allege that S.B.
 1’s new restrictions on poll workers violate the Fourteenth Amendment because they are unconstitutionally vague.
 Plaintiffs further allege that S.B.
 1 creates an undue burden on the right to vote in violation of the First and Fourteenth Amendments.
 Finally, plaintiffs assert that S.B.
 1 violates Section 2 of the VRA and the Fourteenth and Fifteenth Amendments because it was enacted to intentionally discriminate against minority voters.

 Our lawsuit has been consolidated with five others: OCA-Greater Houston v.
 EsparzaHouston Area Urban League v.
 AbbottLULAC Texas v.
 EsparzaMi Familia Vota v.
 Abbott, and United States v.
 Texas.

 On August 17, 2023, the district court granted in part a motion for summary judgment on some other plaintiffs’ claims that S.B.
 1’s ID requirements for mail ballot applications and mail ballot envelopes violate the Civil Rights Act of 1964’s materiality provision, which prohibits states from “deny[ing] the right of any individual to vote in any election because of an error or omission…if such error or omission is not material in determining whether such individual is qualified.”
 The court’s ruling fully resolved the United States’ claims.
+On December 1, 2023, the state defendants appealed the district court’s ruling to the Fifth Circuit.
+This appeal is still pending before the Fifth Circuit.

 Documents